NSombekke/Logic-LLM/blogpost.md

 (C) Go to the second floor passing the yellow room and then go to the third floor

 ------

 ### <a name="ltl">Symbolic Reasoner</a>
 ### Buchi Automaton

 For temporal reasoning, we incorporate a library for translating LTL formulas (in CNF form) with finite-trace semantics into a minimal Deterministic Finite state Automaton (DFA) using MONA [3].
 This DFA captures the temporal constraints specified by the LTL formula and enables efficient reasoning over finite traces.
 The trace-based satisfiability reasoning enhances the framework's ability to handle temporal aspects of logical reasoning problems.

 - Co-safe LTL formulae can be translated into $M_{\phi}$ using the model checking tool Flloat based on Mesa.

-- Using few shot learning we create a mapping between natural language commands and their associated LTL formula.
-For example, *Every a is eventually followed by an e,* may be parsed into *G(a -> Fe)*.
-And *The gate remains closed untill the train leaves the crossing* can be translated to *gate-closed U train-exists*.
-Given a prompt, an open source LLM can be instructed to create such LTL formulae from natural langauge.
 - Traces are possible executions
 - Model checking for the validity of traces